-Information pertaining to release of this record; and
+Log pertaining to release of this record; and

 Disciplinary information.

 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) affords parents/guardians and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
 They are: